jina-ai/faq/faq_main.md

 - @joeyouss

 ## There's an Issue with This Document
 Missing link?
 Notice a typo?
-Create an issue! [check out our contributing guidelines to know how](https://github.com/jina-ai/jina/blob/master/CONTRIBUTING.md#-bugs-and-issues)
+Create an issue!
+[Check out our contributing guidelines to know how](https://github.com/jina-ai/jina/blob/master/CONTRIBUTING.md#-bugs-and-issues)